pnp/blog/content/post/microsoft-365-platform-community-(pnp)-march-2022-update.md

 * New sample by [Jeffin Jacob](https://github.com/jeffinjacob) | jeffinjacob[react-datatable-using-mui-tables](https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-datatable-using-mui-tables)
 * New sample [PrimaryTextCard-MyShifts](https://github.com/pnp/sp-dev-fx-aces/tree/main/samples/PrimaryTextCard-MyShifts) by [Siddharth Vaghasia](https://twitter.com/siddh_me) | @siddh_me, that shows how to build an ACE with a PrimaryText card view and a quick view to display current logged in user's immediate upcoming shift in card view and all upcoming shifts in Quick view
 * New sample [PrimaryTextCard-Graph-JoinNewTeams](https://github.com/pnp/sp-dev-fx-aces/tree/main/samples/PrimaryTextCard-Graph-JoinNewTeams) by [Aimery Thomas](https://www.twitter.com/aimery_thomas) | @aimery_thomas, that shows how to build an ACE that displays recently created Teams
-* New sample [BasicCard-MonitorSecurity](https://github.com/pnp/sp-dev-fx-aces/tree/main/samples/BasicCard-MonitorSecurity) by [Arjijit Mondal](https://github.com/ArijitCloud) (Microsoft) | ArijitCloud, that provides a security monitoring feature using identity protection graph endpoint and ACE https://github.com/ArijitCloud
+* New sample [BasicCard-MonitorSecurity](https://github.com/pnp/sp-dev-fx-aces/tree/main/samples/BasicCard-MonitorSecurity) by [Arjijit Mondal](https://github.com/ArijitCloud) (Microsoft) | ArijitCloud, that provides a security monitoring feature using identity protection graph endpoint and ACE h
 * New sample [ImageCard-OfficeLocations](https://github.com/pnp/sp-dev-fx-aces/tree/main/samples/ImageCard-OfficeLocations) by [Anoop Tatti](https://twitter.com/anooptells) (Content+Cloud) | @anooptells, that shows how to build an ACE with multiple card views to show the details of the offices in an organization.
 * New sample [PrimaryTextCard-FootballStats](https://github.com/pnp/sp-dev-fx-aces/tree/main/samples/PrimaryTextCard-FootballStats) by [Soumit Mukherjee](https://twitter.com/msoumit) | @msoumit, [Soumyadeep Mukherjee](https://github.com/soumyadeep2207) | soumyadeep2207, and [Sourav Paul](https://twitter.com/spsouravp) | @spsouravp, that allows users to choose one of the top five European Football League to get information about current team standing
 * New sample [ace-designtemplate-gallery](https://github.com/pnp/spfx-reference-scenarios/tree/main/samples/ace-designtemplate-gallery) by [Derek Cash Peterson](https://www.twitter.com/spdcp) (Sympraxis Consulting) | @spdcp, that provides a set of twelve (12) Adaptive Card Extensions to demonstrate different ways to style the quick view with more detailed layouts